Carmentis/carmentis-docs-source/docs/concepts/sandbox.md

 # Sandbox

+The Carmentis environment is composed of several components

 When landing on Carmentis for the first time, it can be difficult to deploy a ready-to-use environment, even more for end-users which does not have time and resources for that.
 For this reason, we have created a *sandbox*, a place in which all the necessary is already installed and configured, letting you with one job: Discover Carmentis.